-Measuring error: Geographers regularly seek to validate estimates or to compare the performance of alternative procedures through comparisons to true data (Flowerdew, Green, and Keris, 1991; Goodchild et al., 1993).
-We follow the validation procedure in Logan et al. (2016).
+Measuring error: Geographers regularly seek to validate estimates or to compare the performance of alternative procedures through comparisons to true data (Flowerdew, Green, and Keris, 1991; Goodchild, Anselin and Deichmann, 1993).
+We follow the validation procedure in Logan, Stults and Xu (2016).
 First we report the distribution of the size of discrepancies between the true value and alternative estimates as a proportion of the actual value.
 Errors are more likely for more complex changes: split tracts and many to many tracts.
 Further, in these latter cases error is more likely when blocks have been subdivided.
 Therefore we report results separately for tracts that experienced these different types of boundary changes.